MicrosoftDocs/dynamics-365-intelligent-order-management/topics/power-bi-dashboards.md

 ---
 author: josaw1
-description: This topic describes the Power BI dashboards that are available in Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
+description: This article describes the Power BI dashboards that are available in Dynamics 365 Intelligent Order Management. ms.date: 01/28/2026 ms.custom:
   - bap-template